 This document provides a high level introduction to best practice in mouse colony management.
 Topics covered include confirming, archiving and maintaining mouse strains, as well as important considerations for breeding strategies.
 Refer to the Glossary for definitions of technical terms mentioned below.

 Confirming your strains

 When a mouse strain is generated or imported into an animal facility the genotype and background strain should be verified.
 Detailed information about how the genetically altered (GA) strain was created needs to be recorded and stored (e.g. background strain, gene-editing technique used to create the strain, copy number for insertions or precise deletion/mutation, details of genotyping and sequencing used and the results).
-Having enough information about how a strain was created increases the usefulness of the strain and the reliability of data from experiments using that strain.
+Having enough information about how a strain was created increases the usefulness of the strain, facilitates strain sharing and increases the reliability of data from experiments using that strain.

 Single nucleotide polymorphism assays (SNP panels) can be used to confirm a background strain, Ideally, the background strain should be confirmed upon arrival of the strain at your facility and periodically when maintaining the colony.